 Kenaf compares favorably in quality with trees as a source of fibers for paper, and it yields more fiber per acre than southern pines grown in tree plantations.
 While trees can take 20 to 25 years to reach maturity, kenaf can be harvested in just five months.
 Another advantage of growing this tree-free substitute is that it's naturally resistent to most pests and disease, and herbicides are needed less since the plant crowds out weeds.

 Using kenaf as a source of paper pulp can help save natural resources and the energy needed to produce wood-based paper.
 In addition, it reduces pollution, and substituting it for tree fibers helps to preserve wildlife habitats that are lost in logging.
 Making people aware of kenaf is the first step in winning support for this non-wood paper alternative.
-To learn more about kenaf and how you can help save trees, visit the Kids' Corner of the Rainforest Action Network.

 Available in cut sheets and rolls, kenaf can be used as a support in making sketches and drawings.
 It will react similarly to wood-based paper when drawn upon or erased.
 An online source of kenaf is the Greg Barber Company.

 When purchasing drawing pencils, it's helpful to know the characteristics of different leads so that you will choose the "right" pencil for the effect you're trying to achieve.
 Pencils vary in degree of hardness, and this, in turn, affects the value or how light or dark the lines or shading will be.

 Most drawings can be made with two or three pencils of different hardnesses, and choosing pencils which fall somewhere in the area of 3B to 2H will serve your purposes.
 Following is a scale which shows the degree of pencil hardness.

 |7B 8B||B 2B 3B 4B 5B 6B||F HB||H 2H 3H 4H 5H 6H 7H||8H 9H|